tishbian-meshach/UCEK-SIH-2025/README.md

    - Ensure Google Sheets API is enabled in your Google Cloud project

 4. **Students not showing as available**
     - Check the "Status" column in your Students sheet
     - Ensure values are exactly "Available" or "Assigned" (case-sensitive)

+5. **Google Sheets API quota exceeded**
+    - This happens when too many requests are made to Google Sheets in a short time
+    - The app automatically retries with exponential backoff (up to 3 attempts)
+    - If quota is exceeded, wait a few minutes before trying again
+    - The app uses intelligent caching to reduce API calls and prevent quota issues

 ### Debug Mode